RX-M/classfiles/ssh-setup.md

 Now that you have converted the pem file to a ppk file, you are ready to use PuTTY.
 Open putty and type connection information in the "Host Name" text field:

-- The user name for ubuntu VMs running on AWS is "ubuntu"
+- The user name for ubuntu VMs running in the cloud is "ubuntu"
 - The IP address assigned to you (sent via email or assigned in class)

 The format should look similar to: `ubuntu@15.16.17.18` (substituting your assigned IP for the example)